Prospective Families

 Montessori educators support children in choosing meaningful and challenging work that captures their interest.
 Presentations and repetition of lessons will guide the children to engagement, intrinsic motivation, sustained attention, and a sense of responsibility to oneself and others.
 We model ways for children to be respectful, orderly, and productive.

-Uninterrupted Work Periods
+Uninterrupted Work Cycle

 What Our Families Are Saying